-Textbooks and other electronic materials of various forms may be used in support of classroom instruction.

-- Textbooks for Collegiate Academy courses may be printed or electronic based on the course needs, material availability, and discretion of the school's administration. - Instructions for access to electronic resources will be provided by the course instructor to each student. - Teachers will assign hardcopy books to the student by numbers, and the condition of the book will be recorded. - Charges will be assessed for damages to or loss of non-consumable textbooks at the end of the year.
-Partial damage will be assessed based upon actual replacement cost for the book.
-A parent may secure a replacement copy from an alternative source upon approval by administration.
-Books that are lost or damaged beyond use will require that the replacement cost of the textbook be paid. - Families requiring a second set of textbooks for accommodated students should consult with the Director of the STEP Center for information and associated fees.
+- Textbooks and other electronic materials of various forms may be used in support of classroom instruction. - Charges will be assessed for damages to or loss of non-consumable textbooks at the end of the year. - Families requiring a second set of textbooks for accommodated students should consult with the Director of the STEP Center for information and associated fees.